Originally published on April 6, 2022 Reading time: 24 minutes

 I was deep in my thoughts when I arrived to my Honda.
 I was struggling with the key and the door when my glanced fell on the emergency exit door.
 It was the same one I went through not so much time ago, when Dr. Ewig was going to make me seethe with rage.
 I could feel there was something different, but I didn’t realize what immediately.
 As soon as I made a few steps, anyway, the contrast was evident: there was a dark stain was on the metal handlebar.
 It was brown and dried, like old blood.

 I pushed the door and peeked through the opening.
 The concrete stairs were deserted, illuminated by neon lights.
 I went up the first ramp of steps, there was nothing unusual.
 Looking up, though, I noticed that on the upper platform there was a trash bin.
 I approached it, looking for nothing in particular.
 I lifted the cover, feeling a bit guilty and filthy.
-There was just some wastepaper and a couple of cans: the bag must have been changed in those weeks.
-I should have expected that.
+There was just some wastepaper and a couple of cans — I don’t know what I expected.
 I closed it again and, before stepping down toward the parking, I saw another dark stain on the concrete floor.
 This one was much larger, at least two feet, right in one corner.
 It was no more than an old spatter, it had been washed and now it was merely visible.
 Maybe someone pissed on the wall.
 I shook my head and went back to the car, thinking about the only clue I got.

 The poor suburb was even less attractive than I remembered.
 Luckily, my Honda and my clothes fit quite naturally in the context, so I did not get too much attention.
-Todd had told me what was the building where the girl with green dreadlocks lived, so I immediately found it.
-It was a twenty-store grey building which had kind of object I could imagine sprouting from the tiny windows and balconies.
+Todd had told me in which building the girl with green dreadlocks lived, so I immediately found it.
+It was a twenty-store grey building with a gazillion tiny windows and balconies, from which was sprouting something resembling dark mold.
+Looking closer, they were tiny towers of any kind of object I could imagine.
 It seemed so overfull it could explode at any minute.
 I parked nearby and approached the large entrance.
 The closer I got, the more I realized that grey wasn’t its original color: dirt, dust, and smog we covering the walls.

 A group of kids was hanging out sitting on the stairs, blocking the passage.
 They were listening to hip hop music from a very loud speaker.
 It wasn’t the kind of place with a caretaker, so I had to ask them.
 I put my hands in the jeans pockets and I faked a deep voice, then I regretted immediately, feeling dumb: “Hey—ahem—you know a chick with green dreadlocks?”